Suga: Philanthropy and activism

 On his 25th birthday, Suga donated beef to 39 orphanages in the name of "ARMY", BTS' fanbase, in fulfillment of a promise he made in 2014 to buy his fans meat should he find success as a musical artist.
 The following year, for his 26th birthday, he donated and 329 BT21 Shooky dolls to the Korea Pediatric Cancer Foundation.
 In February 2020, Suga donated to the Hope Bridge National Disaster Relief Association to help prevention and relief efforts in his hometown of Daegu, one of the cities most affected by the coronavirus outbreak in South Korea at the time.
 He donated another in March 2021, to Daegu's Keimyung University Dongsan Hospital to support child cancer patients unable to access treatment due to financial difficulties.

 On March 9, 2022, in celebration of his 29th birthday, Suga donated to the Hope Bridge Disaster Relief Association to help victims of the extensive wildfires along the country's eastern coastal area.

 On March 9, 2023, he donated to the Korean Save the Children, for the purchase of blankets, mattresses, and school supplies for children in southern Turkey and northern Syria.
 In March 2025, Suga donated to the Korean Red Cross for wildfire relief efforts due to wildfire damages in the Ulsan, Gyeongbuk, and Gyeongnam regions.

-In June 2025, Suga donated to the Severance Hospital to establish a treatment center for children with autism spectrum disorder.
+In June 2025, Suga donated to Severance Hospital to establish a treatment center for children with autism.
+At the center, named the Min Yoongi Center in Suga's honor, he has worked as a volunteer music instructor.
+With the center's director and research team, Suga is a co-author of MIND Program (마인드 프로그램), a clinical manual for the use of music in a social skills therapy program for children and adolescents with autism.

-Suga has spoken openly about mental health, sharing his experiences with depression through his music, and has tried to normalise conversations around the topic.
+Suga has spoken openly about mental health, sharing his experiences with depression through his music, and has tried to normalize conversations around the topic.
 He has also supported equality for the LGBTQ+ community.